 The ability to bypass the IVR menu to speak with a live agent is often available when a caller’s request is difficult to understand or uncommon.
 While standard call flow templates are available from many providers, most IVR menus and call flows are highly customized for each business.
 Their quality is determined mainly by the simplicity of their design.

 Did you know?
 A virtual answering service is another way to interact with callers.
-Virtual answering services often include IVR as a tool along with call forwarding, appointment scheduling and order management.
+Virtual answering services often include IVR as a tool, call forwarding, appointment scheduling and order management.

 Who uses IVR?